-I am looking for a leasehold apartment up to £195,000 and found one near me in Gorton I like with open areas and railway links in the vicinity, however it's only got 49 remaining years left on the lease.
-I can't really find anything else in Gorton for this price, so just wondered if I would be making a grave error purchasing a short lease?
+I have been on the look out for a ground for flat up to £245,000 and identified one close by in Gorton I like with open areas and transport links in the vicinity, however it only has 51 remaining years left on the lease.
+I can't really find anything else in Gorton in this price bracket, so just wondered if I would be making a mistake buying a lease with such few years left?

-If you need a mortgage that many years will be an issue.
-Reduce the price by the expected lease extension will cost if it has not already been discounted.
-If the current proprietor has owned the premises for a minimum of twenty four months you can ask them to commence the lease extension formalities and then assign it to you.
-You can add 90 years to the existing lease term and have £0 ground rent by law.
-You should speak to your conveyancing lawyer about this.
+Should you require a home loan the remaining unexpired lease term will be a potential deal breaker.
+Discount the price by the amount the lease extension will cost if it has not already been discounted.
+If the current proprietor has owned the premises for at least 2 years you may ask them to commence the lease extension formalities and pass it to you.
+You can add 90 years to the current lease term and have £0 ground rent by law.
+You should consult your conveyancing solicitor regarding this.

 My wife and I purchased a leasehold house in Gorton.
 Conveyancing and The Royal Bank of Scotland mortgage organised.
 I have received a letter from someone saying they have taken over the freehold.
 It included a demand for arrears of ground rent dating back to 1993.
 The conveyancing practitioner in Gorton who acted for me is not around.
 Any advice?

 First make enquiries of HMLR to be sure that this person is in fact the registered owner of the freehold reversion.
 It is not necessary to instruct a Gorton conveyancing solicitor to do this as it can be done on-line for less than a fiver.
 Rest assured that regardless, even if this is the legitimate landlord, under the Limitation Act 1980 no more than 6 years of rent can be collected.